Alternative Fan-beam Backprojection and Adjoint Operators: Abstract

 \section{Abstract}

-We propose a theoretical formulation for the tomographic fan-beam backprojection in standard and linear geometries.
-The proposed formula is obtained from a recent backprojection formulation for the parallel case.
-Such formula is written as a Bessel-Neumann series representation in the frequency domain of the target space in polar coordinates.
-A mathematical proof is provided together with numerical simulations compared with conventional fan-beam backprojection representations to validate our formulation.
+We present in this work alternative analytic formulations for the fan-beam tomographic backprojection operation and its associated adjoint transform in standard (equiangular) and linear (equidistant) detector geometries.
+The proposed formulations are obtained from a recent backprojection theorem in parallel tomography.
+Such formulations are written as a Bessel-Neumann series in the frequency domain that can be implemented as an $O(N^{2.3729})$ matrix multiplication.
+Proofs are provided together with numerical simulations compared with conventional fan-beam $O(N^{3})$ backprojection representations showing more robustness when dealing with highly noisy data.